-We base Religious Education on two major world religions such as Christianity and Judaism.
-We encourage the children to learn tolerance towards people of other cultures through an understanding of their rituals and beliefs.
-We plan the work through topics and during assembly time in relation to festivals, rites of passage and places of worship.
-The daily assembly is out collective act of worship.
+We base Religious Education on two of the major world religions; Christianity and Judaism.
+We encourage the children to learn tolerance towards people of other cultures through an understanding a range of beliefs and practices.
+We plan the work through enquiry questions in relation to festivals, rituals, stories, symbols and places of worship.
+Children explore questions about belonging, meaning, right and wrong and truth.
+RE plays an important part in promoting the spiritual, moral, social and cultural development of the children.

+The daily assembly is our collective act of worship.
 We hold our daily assemblies to help each child realise that school is an extended family to which they belong.
-We aim to promote a caring environment where children are sensitive to the needs of others and the world around them.
-We do this through selected themes, stories and poetry and by inviting members of the community into assembly.
+We aim to promote a caring environment where children are sensitive to the needs of others and to the world around them.
+We do this through selected themes, stories, poetry, song and allowing time for reflection.